sdiehl/wiwinwlh/tutorial.md

 -----------------

 The postfix operators extensions allows user-defined operators that are placed after expressions.
-For example we could define a postfix factorial function.
+For example, using this extension, we could define a postfix factorial function.

 ```haskell
 {-# LANGUAGE PostfixOperators #-}